Trusted

 Gensler was also at the center of the drama around the eventual spot ETF approval on Jan.
 10, 2024.
 The first hint of approval came from an SEC tweet on Jan.
 8, 2024, that was later claimed to be a hack.

 Gensler faced significant backlash for the debacle.
-Many pointed out that the SEC employing two-factor authentication on its X account should be the bare minimum, particularly as Gensler is known for making cyber security a core pillar of his agenda at the SEC.
+Many pointed out that the SEC employing two-factor authentication on its X account should be the bare minimum.
+This is particularly notable as Gensler is known for making cyber security a core pillar of his agenda at the SEC.

 ETF approval then came officially the following day.